Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 What Is a Down Jacket?

-Down insulated jackets, or as others may call them puffer jackets works by containing down, typically duck or goose down, contained in air pockets and baffles in the fabric to create extra warmth.
+Down insulated jackets, or as others may call them, puff or puffer jackets, work by containing down, typically duck or goose down, in air pockets and baffles in the fabric to create extra warmth.

-The down feathers are what give the jacket its loft, which is what provides the insulation, and level of warmth we all associate with down puffy jackets.
+The down feathers give the jacket its loft, which provides the insulation and level of warmth we all associate with down puffy jackets.

-Fill power measures the amount of space an ounce of down will take up in cubic inches when allowed to expand to its full potential.
+Fill power measures how much space an ounce of down will take up in cubic inches when allowed to expand to its full potential.

 Higher fill power ratings mean the down will take up more space, providing more warmth with less overall down weight and associated bulk.